EconomyLens.com

 “EU businesses and the EU agrifood sector will immediately reap the benefits of lower tariffs and lower costs,” European Commission President Ursula von der Leyen said.
 The commission Wednesday gave its final go-ahead to the accord, which was struck with the club bringing together Argentina, Brazil, Paraguay, and Uruguay in December — 25 years after negotiations began.
 But the text needs backing from at least 15 of the EU’s 27 member nations, representing at least 65 percent of the bloc’s population — and the European Parliament — to be formally adopted.

 Despite vocal opposition from some capitals — chiefly Paris, Warsaw, and Vienna — the Mercosur deal is backed by a wide majority of countries skippered by Germany.
 Its defenders are keen to diversify trade away from the United States — which will maintain ramped-up tariffs on the EU despite a newly-struck trade deal.
 “We have listened closely to our farmers and Member States,” von der Leyen wrote on X. “And we have delivered even stronger — legally binding — safeguards to reassure them and give them confidence to support the deal.”
-EU trade chief Maros Sefcovic told said the commission hoped for approval by the end of the year.
+EU trade chief Maros Sefcovic said the commission hoped for approval by the end of the year.

-The pact will see Mercosur countries progressively remove import duties on 91 percent of EU goods including cars, chemicals, wine, and chocolate, which currently face tariffs of up to 35 percent.
+The pact will see Mercosur countries progressively remove import duties on 91 percent of EU goods, including cars, chemicals, wine, and chocolate, which currently face tariffs of up to 35 percent.
 The commission estimates it will increase EU annual exports to the four-country bloc by up to 39 percent, or 49 billion euro ($57 billion), and give Europe an edge over China and others vying for influence in the region.
 “These are markets that haven’t opened up in this manner before to anyone, so there is a certain first-mover advantage for us,” a senior commission official said on condition of anonymity.

 In return, agricultural giant Brazil and its neighbors would be able to sell meat, sugar, honey, soybeans, and other products to Europe with fewer restrictions.
 This raised fears that a flow of cheaper farming goods would undercut European producers.